NHSDigital/address-quality-service-api/README.md

 `/resources/jsc`: Snippets of javascript code that are used in Apigee Javascript policies.
 For more info about Javascript policies see [here](https://docs.apigee.com/api-platform/reference/policies/javascript-policy)

 `/targets`: The XMLs within these folders set up target definitions which allow connections to external target servers.
-The sandbox target definition is implemented to route to the sandbox target server (code for this sandbox is found under /sandbox of this template repo).
 For more info on setting up a target server see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Setting+up+a+target+server)

 #### `/sandbox`: